JuanBQti/Incentive-Mechanisms/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 Because the protocol reimburses operators for their declared fixed costs ($c_i$), incorporating fixed-cost income mitigates the impact of increasing $k$, particularly for pools with low pledge.
 The latter occurs because fixed costs are deducted from the total pool rewards before remaining returns are distributed to delegators—effectively reducing the delegators' share of pool rewards, which are given by $f(\sigma_i, p_i; z_0) - c_i$.
 Hence, pools with lower pledge (and higher proportion of third-party delegations) redirect a larger relative portion of delegator returns toward the operator.

 ## Impact over delegators
+Shifting the focus to delegator returns, the following charts illustrate how rewards per unit of stake change before delegators take action (e.g., migrating from an oversaturated, post-$k$-increment pool to a newly saturated pool).
+The interpretation of these plots follows directly from our previous formulas.
+Delegators remaining in now-oversaturated pools suffer immediate yield losses.
+Conversely, those who happen to be aligned with pools that have newly reached the lower saturation threshold experience yield gains, particularly if those pools feature high operator pledge.
 ![Heatmap Delegator Reward when k changes](output_plots/heatmap_delegator_reward_k_cases.png)

 # Increment in $c_{min}$